A Simple Click

 This makes sense when we know that emotions emerge even before we are aware of them and only by applying reason to our knowledge we will be able to rewire neurally emotions in a more logical way, a process that takes time.

 Defining the right mindset in a universal and accessible way has always been a big challenge for me.
-What has worked the best so far is boiling it down to four easy steps in which we adopt logic as our core value.
+What has worked the best so far is boiling it down to three easy steps in which we adopt logic as our core value.
 This process must happen on a subconscious emotional level in order to replace the root of our current impulsive drive with an intuitive urge to be logical instead.
 This subconscious rewiring is within everyone’s ability and it has been the defining factor and common thread through all my achievements.

 Topic 01: Religion, Politics, War and Compromises